BROJ

 Damir

-Blind, musical, gentle.
+Blind, musical, gentle, southern Balkans background.
 Niki’s grounding force and emotional mirror.
 Holds fragments of Niki’s forgotten past.

 MAGDA

-A magnetic young woman who runs the orphanage’s Kompot trade.
+A magnetic young woman who runs the orphanages and orphans.
 Smart, seductive, and dangerous — yet deeply human.

 Yuri

 A Soviet–Polish official.
-Charismatic, calculating, fatherly when beneficial.
+Charismatic, calculating, fatherly when beneficial, always withholding something.
 Sees Niki as both a son and a tool.

 APOLLO

-A bully shaped by violence, fear, and insecurity.
+Ethnically Greek, was swept up in Greece's chaotic war.
+A bully shaped by violence and insecurity.
 Brutal on the outside, fractured on the inside.

 ELIAS

-Apollo’s conflicted shadow — torn between loyalty and morality.
-Knows the past Niki can’t remember.
+Niki’s conflicted peer — torn between loyalty and morality.
+He knows the past that Niki can’t remember and envies his prodigious intelligence.

 MARKO